seekdavidlee/Eklee-Azure-Functions-Http/README.md

 ## Microsoft.Extensions.Configuration.IConfiguration Usage

-We can leverage IConfiguration directly to get settings stored locally in local.settings.json or on settings on Azure Web App instance.
-Inject IConfiguration into your domain
+We can leverage IConfiguration directly to get settings stored locally in local.settings.json or get settings stored in Azure Web App's Application settings.

-Here's an example of where you can determine if your Azure Function is running locally by using a common configuration value stored in local.settings.json.
+Here's an example of using IConfiguration to determine if your Azure Function is running locally by using a common configuration value stored in local.settings.json.

 ```
 using Microsoft.Extensions.Configuration;